rongkangw/tp/docs/DeveloperGuide.md

 ### Product scope

-**Target user profile**:
+**Target user profile: Student Club EXCO**

-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of club members, volunteers and participants across events
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:

+EASync provides a student club manager with a centralised system to efficiently manage members’ and participants’ and volunteers' contact information and events, helping them stay organised.
+Optimised for users who prefer typing as input, it simplifies management of roles, relationships, and member turnover without relying on slow, cluttered spreadsheets or manual tracking.

 ### User stories